 Summary

-The location mechanism in Codenica ITSM + ITAM is a core foundation for structured data management across the entire system.
-It ensures consistency, visibility control, and scalability across assets, tickets, knowledge base, audits, and imports-while integrating seamlessly with RBAC permissions.
-Combined with RBAC permissions, this approach allows precise control over data visibility and responsibility scopes, while maintaining full administrative oversight across the entire IT environment.
+The location mechanism in Codenica ITSM + ITAM is a foundation for structured data management across the system.
+It supports consistency, visibility control, and scalability for assets, tickets, the knowledge base, audits, and imports.
+Combined with RBAC, it allows precise control over data access and responsibility scopes while maintaining full administrative oversight of the IT environment.